vanaur/CFT/CFT (en)/main.typ

 ]

 == Derivation of the conformal group and algebra First, we will work with an arbitrary infinitesimal transformation that we will then constrain to be conformal in order to obtain the useful relations for the following.
-Our approach is inspired by.
 Let us therefore consider a first-order infinitesimal transformation of a coordinate $x^mu$, $ x'^mu = x^mu + epsilon^mu (x) + cal(O)(epsilon^2) $<arb1> and recall that for an arbitrary change of coordinate $x -> x'$, the metric transforms according to

 $
   eta'_(mu nu)(x') = eta_(rho sigma) frac(partial x'^rho, partial x^mu)frac(partial x'^sigma, partial x^nu).